Should You Customize Your Resume for Every Job Application?

 Customizing your resume isn’t extra — it’s essential.

-It’s how you stand out in a crowded field, pass AI filters, and prove you belong in the role.
+It’s how you stand out in a crowded market, pass ATS filters, and show recruiters you truly fit the role.

 And thanks to SuperCandidate’s SuperMatch, you don’t need to spend hours editing.